rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>President</strong><br/>
         dcsa_president AT darwin.cam.ac.uk<br/>
-        Chloé KATTAR<br/>
+        Daniel BUHL<br/>
         <p align="justify">
-Chloé is a fourth-year PhD student in History, working on an intellectual history of the Lebanese Civil War (1975-1982).<br><br>
+Dan is a second-year PhD student in Biological Sciences at the Department for Veterinary Medicine developing methods for the detection of bacteria in clinical samples.<br><br>

 The President is the representative of the DCSA to College, voicing the opinions of the students to all College members.
 They coordinate the committee by chairing DCSA Regular Meetings and General Meetings.
 The President works very closely with the Secretary, Treasurer, and the rest of the committee to ensure work is completed.
 The President sits on the College Council as a student representative, attends fortnightly Cambridge Students’ Union meetings, and sits on numerous College committees (including Strategic Planning, PREVENT, Health & Safety, and Wine).
         </p>